godnondsilva/rapid-motors/README.md

-# Volt Motors
+# Rapid Motors

-A Car Showroom Management System (DBMS Mini Project)
+A car showroom management system using Vue.js and Flask